 There are camiones on Via Blanca, the road heading to Matanzas – the ride to Matanzas costs 10 pesos / $0.40 & takes around 40 minutes.

-Did you enjoy reading Varadero on a Budget: Is This Cuba’s Best Beach?
+Did you enjoy reading Varadero Beach & Things to do on a Budget?

 Pin it and help others find it too!

-*** The Final Word – Experience Varadero on a budget is certainly possible at Cuba’s best beach destination ***
+*** The Final Word – Experiencing Varadero beach on a budget is certainly possible at Cuba’s best beach destination ***

 What do you think is the best beach in the Caribbean?